-The only animals we have now are pigeons and squirrels, but back in the distant days we had a plain full of hippos and elephants.
+The Museum of London tells the story of the city all the way back to the bones and stones of the prehistoric era.
+The only animals we have walking around Trafalgar Square these days are pigeons and squirrels, but back then we had a plain full of hippos and elephants.
 They've dug up monkey bones, lions, bison, bears... it was better than London Zoo!

-When you visit as many museums as I do you will eventually become bored of bowls.
+When you visit as many museums as I do you will eventually become inured to the presence of bowls.
 You can trust me on this, because London's museums are absolutely full of them.
 You never see any cups or mugs or dinner plates on display -- it's always bowls.
 And this is what I don't understand: surely it was easier to make a plate?
-When Stone Age man was sitting in his cave with his steak of Stegosaurus, surely it made more sense to stick it on a plate?
+When Stone Age man was sitting in his cave with his steak of Stegosaurus, surely it made more sense to stick it on a flat plate?
 So why are there no plates on display?
 It's always bowls!
 For five thousand years we struggled along with bowls until we realised you could stick a steak on a plate.

 When you get to 600 BC you start to see a few place names that we still use today.
 Old Old St. Paul's goes up.
 (I don't mean the Norman one -- that's Old St. Paul's.
 I mean Old Old St. Paul's.)
 People think that Wren's St. Paul's is old, but that went up 1,000 years after the original.

 There are lots of Viking axes and daggers in this section, plenty of medieval coins and stonework, and Henry VIII contributes a lot of religious icons by dissolving the monasteries -- surely the biggest vandal act in British history.